Flashes and flutters and fumbles and fog. Yes, menopause symptoms can be a real challenge.

 - Pelvic floor exercises help with incontinence issues

-- Vaginal lubricants and moisturizers can help if sex is uncomfortable
+- Vaginal estrogen, lubricants, and moisturizers can help if sex is uncomfortable

 Finally, this time of life can make you feel all sorts of things about yourself and your purpose on the planet.